 We will be adopting the mini-conference format for this workshop, on the basis that it is the best way to offer people an arena in which to present what may be as-yet less-than-fully-mature research in this recovering topic area.
 We anticipate one keynote presentation, followed by presentation of full papers (up to 12 pages), position papers (up to 6 pages) and demos.

-Danilo Croce is Assistant Professor at the Faculty of Engineering, University of Roma, Tor Vergata.
-He is a member of the SAG@ART group at the same university.
-His expertise concerns theoretical and applied Machine Learning in the areas of NLP, Information Retrieval and Data Mining.
-He is interested in innovative kernels within support vector and other kernel-based machines for advanced syntactic/semantic processing.
+Assistant Professor at the Faculty of Engineering, University of Roma, Tor Vergata, since August 2015.
+Currently, he is a member of the SAG@ART group at the same university.
+He is co-founder and Technical Responsible of Reveal srl, since 2012.
+His expertise concerns theoretical and applied Machine Learning in the areas of Natural Language Processing, Information Retrieval and Data Mining.
+I